Margit Sandemo: Parents and family

+Childhood

+Reuterskiöld and Underdal divorced in 1930, when Sandemo was six.
+When Reuterskiöld moved back to Sweden, she took her five children along.
+Without any permanent address, the family had to spend irregular vagrancy life living in the corners of their relative's manors in various parts of Sweden.
+This was in Margit Sandemo's opinion somewhat humiliating.
+During her time in Sweden, she missed her birthplace in Valdres, Norway, which she still considered her true national place.

 Margit Sandemo never had a good relationship with her father.
 He was a strict man, punishing his children by locking them in a closet.
-During the German occupation of Norway in World War II he supported the Nazis openly - a thing Margit never could forgive him for.
-When he was absent from home, his children would dream about his death.
-His obituary read: "Thank you God, why did you not let this happen sooner.."
-Margit Sandemo tried to interact with her father as little as possible, that way she didn't have to speak bad about him afterwards.
+During the German occupation of Norway in World War II he supported the Nazis openly - for which Margit would never forgive him.
+His obituary read: "Thank you God, why did you not let this happen sooner?".
+Margit Sandemo tried to interact with her father as little as possible, that way she didn't have to speak badly about him afterwards.

-Without any permanent address, the family had to spend irregular vagrancy life living in the corners of their relatives manors in various parts of Sweden.
-This was in Margit Sandemo's opinion somewhat humiliating.
-During her time in Sweden, she missed her birthplace in Valdres, Norway, which she still considered her true national place.
-Also her mother's occupation as a teacher may have been one of the reasons for moving so often.
-Margit took her compulsory education in a nine-year girl school, after which she studied in various night schools, as in an art school and was as an auditor in Dramaten.
-She got good grades, the best for behaviour, even though she took never schooling seriously.
+Margit had her compulsory education in a nine-year girls school, after which she studied at various night schools, as in an art school and was as an auditor at Dramaten.
+She got good grades, the best for behaviour, even though she never took schooling seriously.
 Sandemo had a gift for arts as a child.
-She was skilled at painting, singing, playing and poetry, making her mother very proud.
+She was skilled at painting, singing, acting and poetry, making her mother very proud.
 However, she did not have any dreams to become a novelist.
 Margit spent her childhood summer at the estate of her grandparents in Blekinge.